odin-lang/Odin/core/crypto/README.md

 * `hash_string` - Hash a given string and return the computed hash.
 Just calls `hash_bytes` internally
 * `hash_bytes` - Hash a given byte slice and return the computed hash
 * `hash_stream` - Takes a stream from io.Stream and returns the computed hash from it
-* `hash_file` - Hashes a file.
-A second boolean parameter controls if the file is streamed (set to false) or read at once (set to true)
+* `hash_file` - Takes a file handle and returns the computed hash from it.
+A second optional boolean parameter controls if the file is streamed (this is the default) or read at once (set to true)

 \*\*\* On some algorithms there is another part to the name, since they might offer control about additional parameters.
 For instance, `HAVAL` offers different sizes as well as three different round amounts.